armadillica/flamenco/packages/flamenco-worker-python/README.md

 After installation of this service, `systemctl {start,stop,status,restart} flamenco-worker` commands can be used to manage it.
 To ensure that the Flamenco Worker starts at system boot, use `systemctl enable flamenco-worker`.

+## Signals

+Flamenco Worker responds to the following POSIX signals:

+- `SIGINT`, `SIGTERM`: performs a clean shutdown, as described in the Shutdown section above.
+- `SIGUSR1`: logs the currently scheduled asyncio tasks.